 - Burn Free Gel – In case your toddler gets a little too close to the fire or grill

 No. You can’t childproof a campground.
 But you can bring a few things with you that will help keep your little one safe.

 - A playpen is a wonderful thing to have with you on a camping trip.
 I know it’s big and heavy.
 But when you’re focused on frying fish over the campfire, it’s easy to lose track of where baby has gone off to.
 Having a safe, secure place to put your toddler during those times when you really need to focus on the task at hand is a real sanity saver.
 It’s no fun chasing a toddler around a campground ALL.
 DAY.
 EVERY.
 DAY.

 *NEVER leave a child unattended when camping!
 And never keep them locked up in a hot tent.
-Setting your tent up in the shade is definitely a good idea, but areas that have too much shade also have too many bugs… so ideally you want to place your tent in a place with partial shade throughout the day.
+Setting your tent up in the shade is a good idea, but areas that have too much shade also have too many bugs… so ideally you want to place your tent in a place with partial shade throughout the day.

 - Fasten bells to your child’s shoe laces so that you can hear where he/she is at all times.
 Little ones have a knack for disappearing in a split second without so much as a stick snapping.

 - At night, you might want to attach some glow sticks to your child’s waist, so that you can see where they are even in the dark.
 (I found some glow bracelets on clearance at my local dollar store, but my toddler quickly took those off and tossed them aside.
 Attaching something to their belt loops would be a better option.)

 - Give your child a head lamp instead of a flashlight.
 Toddlers don’t always get the concept of pointing the flashlight where they’re walking.

 When you have a potty training/trained child, a travel potty is worth its weight in gold.
 The first time we went camping without our own potty, I don’t know how many trips I had to take across the campgrounds to take a child to use the restroom.